vietjtnguyen/simple-soundboard/README.md

 I wrote it for my Dungeons and Dragons game when I couldn't find a simple and free soundboard.
 Your browser is fully capable of mixing sounds and display a user interface.
 It's also pervasive to boot so it made sense to just make it a web page.

+The example in this repository is statically hosted to play with: <https://vietthe.dev/simple-soundboard/soundboard.html>

 # Usage

 ![](screenshot.png)